 The NEEC certification has been updated to be known as an OEA in Mexico, or an Authorized Economic Operator.
-The OEA certification caims to strengthen supply chain security of foreign trade in Mexico by establishing, in coordination with the private sector, and minimizing internationally-recognized safety standards and benefits that are universally held by participating companies.
-For any company exploring the idea of manufacturing in Mexico, it’s beneficial to understand the background, purpose and certification process of the OEA.
+The OEA certification claims to strengthen supply chain security of foreign trade in Mexico by establishing and minimizing internationally recognized safety standards and benefits that are universally held by participating companies, in coordination with the private sector.
+For any company exploring the idea of manufacturing in Mexico, it’s beneficial to understand the background, purpose and certification process of an OEA Certification.

 According to Deloitte, Mexican Customs established a program called Certified Company in 2002, which aimed to provide trade benefits to reliable companies that met specific import requirements and company standards.
 In December 2011, Mexican Customs expanded its certification program and created NEEC as part of an agreement adopted through the World Customs Association to establish a customs-to-business partnership program.

 In the summer of 2016, Mexico's Department of Finance and Public Credit published changes to the country's General Rules of Foreign Trade.
 Companies that are OEA Certified now have to go through new safety requirements, specifically for the use of the FAST lane for vehicles exporting goods into the United States.
 The change also implemented the certification name to be called Operador Economico Autorizado, or OEA.

 As such, OEA is a voluntary program designed to strengthen and secure the international trade supply chain between Mexican Customs and the private sector.

 There are 11 minimum standards each company must meet in order to qualify for the OEA Certification.
 According to OEA, those minimum standards include:

 1. Planning for security in the supply chain: The company should display a willingness and plan for mitigating security issues in the supply chain by establishing documented policies and procedures for carrying out risk analysis.